 Education Programs - Resource Conservation Workshop

-Resource Conservation Workshop is sponsored by the NC Association of Soil and Water Conservation Districts in conjunction with the NC Division of Soil and Water Conservation, NC State University Soil Science Department, and the Soil and Water Conservation Society Hugh Hammond Bennett Chapter.
+The Resource Conservation Workshop is sponsored by the NC Association of Soil and Water Conservation Districts in conjunction with the NC Division of Soil and Water Conservation, NC State University Crop and Soil Science Department, and the Soil and Water Conservation Society Hugh Hammond Bennett Chapter.

 For an insider's look at activities during the Resource Conservation Workshop, please see a promotional video prepared by the Durham Soil and Water Conservation District.

 The Resource Conservation Workshop is designed to accommodate up to 104 students.
-The student slots will be filled on a first come first served basis as registrations with specific student’s names are received.
-The eight Association Areas each nominate and financially sponsor two counselors who act as counselors and guides to a small group of students.
+The student slots will be filled on a first-come, first-served basis, as registrations with specific student’s names are received.
+The eight Association Areas each nominate and financially sponsor two individuals who act as counselors and guides to a small group of students.

 Students who have demonstrated an interest in natural resource conservation and are nominated by their local soil and water conservation districts are eligible.
 HIGH SCHOOL GRADUATES ARE NOT ELIGIBLE TO ATTEND.
 The Districts should give priority to rising juniors and seniors.
 Students may participate only one time in this workshop.

 The Resource Conservation Workshop is usually held during the last two weeks in June.
-The Resource Conservation Workshop Planning Committee will issue the upcoming workshop dates and registration materials no later than October 1st of the year.
-Student registration opens November 1st.
+The Resource Conservation Workshop Planning Committee will issue the upcoming workshop dates no later than October 1st of the year.
+Student registration opens in January.